Last revised: May 8, 2023

 Drew was born in Carmel, New York on July 29, 1797 the son of a farmer.
 Drew was never well educated, so much so that he was nearly illiterate for his entire life.

+His initial years were filled with hardship which saw him work hard labor in farms and factories.
 He intended to work for his father.
-However, his Dad passed away when he was only 15 and after a short stint in the War of 1812 he decided to go into the cattle driving business and later became quite successful as a cattle buyer and seller.
+However, his Dad passed away when he was only 15 and after a short stint in the War of 1812.
+Drew's foray into entrepreneurship began with cattle driving, which ultimately led to his role as financier, speculator, and railway magnate.

 In 1844 he tried to make it big on Wall Street starting his own brokerage firm Drew, Robinson & Company.
 While fairly successful Drew became notorious as a shrewd stock manipulator and was not well liked by many on Wall Street.